 We have continued to connect with families through social media, and have received much more information about Annabelle’s diagnosis.
-There are about 60 children diagnosed with a GNAO1 mutation; there is a broad spectrum of symptoms, depending on the variant.
+There are about 250 children diagnosed with a GNAO1 mutation in the world; there is a broad spectrum of symptoms, depending on the variant.
 Some variants are known to cause seizures, and some cause movement disorders.
 Every child diagnosed seems to have some sort of developmental delay.
-There is currently no cure for this GNAO1 mutation, but our goal is to change that through fundraising to give money to research to try to cure her.
-Annabelle currently attends physical therapy three times a week, occupational therapy twice a week, and speech therapy twice a week; totaling seven therapies a week.
+There is currently no cure for this GNAO1 mutation, but our goal is to change that through fundraising to give money to research!
+Annabelle currently attends first grade and is loving every minute of school!
 Therapy seems to be Annabelle’s only treatment at this time.
 She does have hypotonia; she isn’t talking or walking independently, but she is the hardest working little girl!
 She has made incredible progress and we pray that continues.
 Annabelle can now scoot and crawl around the entire house, getting to where she wants.
-She can get into a sitting position from lying down, she can pull herself up to stand, she is walking beautifully in her walker, she can maneuver her wheelchair around, she can feed herself, and she is ‘talking’ using her AAC device (this is a game changer for her and us!).
+She can get into a sitting position from lying down, she is walking in her walker, she can maneuver her wheelchair around, she can feed herself, and she is ‘talking’ using her AAC device (this is a game changer for her and us!).
 Annabelle is such a happy, beautiful, sweet, and funny little girl with the prettiest smile!
 And she is the best big sister!
 We welcomed a little sister to our family this year, and Annabelle loves having another girl in the house.
 Annabelle also received a service dog, Weller, in August.
 He is amazing and they are BFF!

 To learn more about GNAO1 mutation or donate to research and children with this mutation, please visit the Bow Foundation: https://gnao1.org